EnterpriseTrainingCenter/SPOnline/Instructions/Practices/Explore-the-Page-Diagnostics-for-SharePoint-tool.md

     Discuss the results of the tool.
 Take a note of the **Page load time**, e.g. 2379ms.

+    If time allows, repeat the diagnostics several times to get stable results.

 [Figure 1]:/images/edge-Add-ons-page-diagnostics-for-sharepoint.png
 [Figure 2]:/images/edge-Page-diagnostics-for-SharePoint.png